 “Travelling – it leaves you speechless, then turns you into a storyteller.” – Ibn Battuta

-About 30 months ago I decided to leave the university.
+About 30 months ago I decided to quit university.
 First, my best friend committed suicide and it ruined everything.
 Second, I was very unhappy with it because I didn’t have a passion for what I was studying.
-Long before I went to uni, I always knew it really wasn’t for me.
+Long before I went to uni, I always knew it wasn’t for me.

 I strongly believe that tertiary education is essential in making a good career prospect.
 Plus I’m an extremely curious person.
 So quitting was not easy.
 The lack of any visible direction in my life had left me feeling vacuous and depressed.
 I started volunteering at a local hospital in Dublin, then applied for volunteering jobs abroad and slowly discovered my passion for travelling.
 It doesn’t mean that I have to abandon my education completely.
 My thirst of knowledge is just as huge as my wanderlust.
 Now I’m taking university-level specialisation courses online.